 As a result of the above transactions that occurred during the nine months ended September 30, 2006, the Company reduced its lease financing obligations by \$52.8 million, reduced its assets under lease financing obligations by \$36.2 million and recorded deferred gains of \$18.3 million.
 The Company also recorded interest expense of \$2.0 million which represents the net amount by which the purchase price for the restaurant properties sold exceeded the lease financing obligations.
 Of these amounts, \$37.5 million of lease financing obligations and \$24.7 million of assets under lease financing obligations have been reflected as non-cash transactions in the consolidated statements of cash flows for the nine months ended September 30, 2006.

-(Information as of September 30, 2006 and for the nine months ended September 30, 2005 and 2006 is Unaudited) (In thousands of dollars, except share and per share amounts)
+(Information as of September 30, 2006 and for the nine months ended September 30, 2005 and 2006 is Unaudited)

 At December 31, 2005, payments required on lease financing obligations are as follows: